• HERO Sports News (10/4/16)

 Alongside her duties at UCSD, Jones has long been a fixture among area club and high school soccer circles.
 She was named the director of coaching for La Jolla Youth Soccer League's recreational and competitive programs in 2012, and is also the girl's varsity head coach at La Jolla High School.
 She guided LJHS to five CIF San Diego Section Division III finals in six years from 2008-13, with a pair of titles and two subsequent CIF Southern California Regional Soccer Championships Division II runner-up showings in 2009 and 2011.
 Jones was chosen the 2009 CIFSDS Coach of the Year.
 The Vikings fell in the first round of the 2015 CIFSDS Division I playoffs, and most recently won the CIFSDS Division II crown in March of 2017.

 Jones previously assisted McManus with the organization of the La Jolla Nomads Soccer Club for six years, earning a promotion to assistant director of the girl's program in 2008.

 Jones earned her bachelor's degree from UCSD in human development in 2004.
 The San Diego native starred in her prep days at Oceanside High School.

 An enthusiast of international soccer and loyal supporter of famed English club Manchester United, Jones attended the 2012 UEFA Champions League Final between Chelsea and Bayern Munich at the Allianz Arena in Munich, Germany, and was also in Lisbon, Portugal, during the 2014 UEFA Champions League Final there.
-She was in Canada during the group stages of the 2015 FIFA Women's World Cup this summer, taking in eventual champion USA's 1-0 victory over Nigeria in Vancouver.
+She was in Canada during the group stages of the 2015 FIFA Women's World Cup, taking in eventual champion USA's 1-0 victory over Nigeria in Vancouver.

 |Alma Mater:||UC San Diego|